piegope/doc/docs/content/en/kb/remote-desktop-manager/troubleshooting-articles/sql-server-connection-timeout.md

   title: SQL Server connection timeout
   description: Connection timouts with a SQL Server can take many forms.
 ---
-Connection timouts with a SQL Server can take many forms.
+Connection timeouts with a SQL Server can take many forms.
 Here are some of the most common:

 `System.Data.SqlClient.SqlException : Timeout expired.
 The timeout period elapsed prior to completion of the operation or the server is not responding.`